italoosorio/SilkBuilder-Doc/how_to/pagination.md

 });
 ```

+### Click on Page Icon

-Set the pagination component's click event.
-This event is triggered when the user clicks on each page icon.
-This shoud load the DataProvider containing the item's list which will return the requested page's items.
+Set the pagination component's **click** event.
+This event is triggered when the user clicks on a page icon.
+This event should load the DataProvider containing the item list, which will return the requested page's items.

 ```javascript
 paginationBox.on("click", function(){